Skolem normal form: How Skolemization works

-This equivalence is useful because the definition of first-order satisfiability implicitly existentially quantifies over the evaluation of function symbols.
+This equivalence is useful because the definition of first-order satisfiability implicitly existentially quantifies over functions interpreting the function symbols.
 In particular, a first-order formula $\Phi$ is satisfiable if there exists a model $M$ and an evaluation $\mu$ of the free variables of the formula that evaluate the formula to true.
-The model contains the evaluation of all function symbols; therefore, Skolem functions are implicitly existentially quantified.
-In the example above, $\forall x R(x,f(x))$ is satisfiable if and only if there exists a model $M$, which contains an evaluation for $f$, such that $\forall x R(x,f(x))$ is true for some evaluation of its free variables (none in this case).
+The model contains the interpretation of all function symbols; therefore, Skolem functions are implicitly existentially quantified.
+In the example above, $\forall x R(x,f(x))$ is satisfiable if and only if there exists a model $M$, which contains an interpretation for $f$, such that $\forall x R(x,f(x))$ is true for some evaluation of its free variables (none in this case).
 This may be expressed in second order as $\exists f \forall x R(x,f(x))$.
 By the above equivalence, this is the same as the satisfiability of $\forall x \exists y R(x,y)$.